xensor/Xensor-Wordpress/README.md

 ## Upgrade Notice ##

+# 1.0.2 #
+New features which is only available at version 1.0.2.
+Rules are added and shortcode to show rules on pages/posts.
+You also get a new menu with all features under one section.

 # 1.0.1 #
 This will show the proper labels so you know which membership is needed to show the maintenance pages too.
 If you fail to update the plugin, you acknowledge that you are using an outdated plugin that does not show the proper labels.